AutoITWeb/autoit-dealer-tools/README.md

 Last version of the plugin using the Wordpress SVN was 1.0.22.
 The following versions are updated using Github.
 It's very important to follow the installation guide closely in order to make the plugin work.

 Find the plugin in the wordpress repository - Search for Biltorvet Dealer Tools last (v.
-1.0.22) Install and activate the plugine
+1.0.22) Install and activate the plugin
 Create wordpress landingpages for the following:
 A page for the Car search and Result list
 A page for the car detail